 Cons: Limited size range and they cost $400…Also I did have to hem these cuz, again, I’m 5 ft tall

 I’ve heard a lot of great things about the Emmett wide leg pant but that’s another pair I have yet to try.

 Pros: Budget friendly, good range of sizes available, many color options

 Cons: Not ethically produced

-A magical vintage shop of vintage and army surplus goods based out of Chicago, IL.
+A magical shop of vintage and army surplus goods based out of Chicago, IL.

 Not sure how they do it but they find some truly amazing vintage and dead-stock pieces including the OG Navy sailor pant which they are sadly sold out of at the moment!

-Pros: Doesn’t get more sustainable then buying secondhand!
+Pros: Doesn’t get more sustainable than buying secondhand!

 Cons: Being dead-stock and vintage, sizes run out and don’t return so if you see something you like in your size grab it!

-If I didn’t have a ridiculous amount of pants I would buy a pair of these but I really am in no need of a new pair, but boy are the Flora Pants cute!
+If I didn’t have a ridiculous amount of pants I would buy a pair of these.
+Because boy, are the Flora Pants cute!